Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 Home Inspector and Home Inspector Trainee licenses expire on August 31 of odd years (e.g., 2019, 2021).

-Several weeks before your expiration date, a renewal notice will be mailed to the address on your record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online portal.
+To complete the online renewal application, you must log in to your account, answer questions, and use a credit/debit card to pay your renewal fee.

-Please keep your contact information in our records up-to-date so that notices we send will reach you.
-To check and update your contact information online, click Change Contact Information.
+All notices about professional licenses, such as renewal and audit notices, are sent by email only.
+It is important to keep your contact information up-to-date so that all the notices we send reach you.
+To check and update your contact information online, click on Manage Profile link in DELPROS.

 For more information about inactive licenses, see Section 13.0 of the Board’s Rules and Regulations.